StackVista/stackstate-docs/configure/health/send-health-data/send-health-data.md

 {
   "collection_timestamp": 1548855554, // the epoch timestamp for the collection
-  "events": {}, // used to send events data "internalHostname": "localdocker.test", // the host that is sending this data "metrics": [], // used to send metrics data "service_checks": [],
+  "events": {}, // used to send events data "internalHostname": "localdocker.test", // the host sending this data "metrics": [], // used to send metrics data "service_checks": [],
   "topologies": [], // used to send topology data